TerraHAB/TerraMICRO/docs/concepts.rst

 Vegetation Density Experiment
 -----------------------------
 Measure vegetation density using NDVI with cameras in flight.
-For a greater challenge, do the image processing on-board.
+For a greater challenge, do the image processing on-board. [#]_

 **Pairs with:** `Stable Imaging Platform / Bus Attitude Control`_, `On-board Image Processing`_

+.. [#] Linden, Philip.
+2018.
+       `Where U At Plants?
+(WUAP): Capturing and Masking Images from Raspberry Pi 3 + Pi Camera <https://github.com/RIT-Space-Exploration/hab-cv>`_.
+       RIT Space Exploration.

 F' Flight Software Ecosystem
 ----------------------------
-`F' (F Prime) <https://github.com/nasa/fprime>`_ is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications.
-F' also has demos that are meant to be run on a Raspberry Pi.
+F' (F Prime) is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications. [#]_ F' is part of NASA Jet Propultion Lab's technology ecosystem, open source, and also has demos that are meant to be run on a Raspberry Pi.

 F' can be used to create common HAB flight software leveraging existing components.
 The team will create additional components to meet the needs of